-Basin Bridge back open after RV fire Thursday morning
+Basin Bridge reopened after Thursday morning vehicle fire

 Latest Weather Blog

-Basin Bridge back open after RV fire Thursday morning
+Basin Bridge reopened after Thursday morning vehicle fire

 ST. MARTIN - Early Thursday morning, a vehicle fire temporarily closed I-10 East's Basin Bridge at Whiskey Bay.